Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Conclusions

 \section{Conclusions}

 In conclusion, we have devised QSL equivalents of the Deutsch-Jozsa and Simon's quantum algorithms.
-In the quantum algorithm, you are given a quantum oracle, a unitary gate that implements $f$ by acting on qubits, your task is to distinguish two or more families of functions.
-In the presented QSL algorithms, you are given a gate that implements $f$ by acting on QSL systems, and the same task.
-Using the QSL framework, we obtain the same success probability and the same time and space complexity as for the quantum algorithms, and these QSL algorithms are in turn efficiently simulatable in classical Turing machines (implementations that can be run with very large inputs are provided as Supplementary material).
-Therefore, the Deutsch-Jozsa and Simon's algorithms cannot anymore be used as evidence for a relativized oracle separation between \textbf{EQP} and \textbf{BPP}, or even \textbf{P}.
+In the quantum algorithm, you are given a black-box quantum oracle, a unitary gate that implements $f$ by acting on qubits, your task is to distinguish two or more families of functions.
+In the presented QSL algorithms, you are given a black-box QSL gate that implements $f$ by acting on QSL systems, and the same task.
+Using the QSL framework, we obtain the same success probability and the same time and space complexity as for the quantum algorithms, and these QSL algorithms are in turn efficiently simulatable in classical Turing machines.
+(Implementations that can be run with very large inputs can be constructed, given that the permutations are implemented as random permutations.)
+Therefore, the Deutsch-Jozsa and Simon's algorithms cannot any more be used as evidence for a relativized oracle separation between \textbf{EQP} and \textbf{BPP}, or even \textbf{P}.
 Both problems are, relative to the oracles, in fact in \textbf{P}.

-Apparently, the resource that gives these quantum algorithms their power is also available in QSL, but not when using an oracle in the form of an ordinary classical function.
-Each qubit is simulated by two classical bits in a classical probabilistic Turing machine, and in the above oracles one of these bits is used for computing the function, while the other is changed systematically when $U_f$ is applied.
-This change (in \emph{phase information}) can then be revealed by choosing to insert Hadamards before and after the oracle.
+Apparently, the resource that gives these quantum algorithms their power is also available in QSL, but not when using an classical-function oracle.
+In QSL, each qubit is simulated by two classical bits in a classical probabilistic Turing machine, and in the above oracles one of these bits is used for computing the function, while the other is changed systematically when $U_f$ is applied.
+This change of phase information can then be revealed by choosing to insert Hadamards before and after the oracle.
 This choice is present in both quantum systems and our simulation, and enables revealing either function output or function structure, as desired.
 Our conclusion is that the needed resource is the possibility to choose between two aspects of the same system within which to store, process, and retrieve information.